DanySK/git-sensitive-semantic-versioning-gradle-plugin/README.md

-    maxVersionLength.set(Int.MAX_VALUE) // Useful to limit the maximum version length, e.g. Gradle Plugins have a limit on 20 developmentCounterLength.set(2) // How many digits after `dev` enforceSemanticVersioning.set(true) // Whether the plugin should stop if the resulting version is not a valid SemVer, or just warn
+    maxVersionLength.set(Int.MAX_VALUE) // Useful to limit the maximum version length, e.g. Gradle Plugins have a limit on 20 developmentCounterLength.set(2) // How many digits after `dev` enforceSemanticVersioning.set(true) // Whether the plugin should stop if the resulting version is not a valid SemVer, or just warn computeReleaseVersion.set(false) // You can decide whether the generated version should be for releases or pre-releases (default behaviour)
     // The separator for the pre-release block.
     // Changing it to something else than "+" may result in non-SemVer compatible versions preReleaseSeparator.set("-")